 '''

-(require 2htdp/planetcute)
+(require 2htdp/planetcute) package: htdp-lib

 '''

 The 2htdp/planetcute library contains the Planet Cute art by Daniel Cook (Lostgarden.com).

 The images are designed to be overlaid with each other to build scenes for use in games.
 Here is an example image taken from the Planet Cute website.